Columbia University sues Illumina over DNA patents

 Each patent has several inventors, including Columbia chemical engineering professor Jingyue Ju, according to the complaint.
 The university is seeking royalties, triple damages and other remedies.

-The university filed its complaint hours after Roche extended its cash takeover bid for Illumina.

-Roche's bid values Illumina at $44.50 per share, but the San Diego-based company said the offer is "grossly inadequate."
+The university filed its complaint hours after Roche extended its $5.7 billion cash takeover bid for Illumina.
+The bid values the San Diego-based company at $44.50 per share, but Illumina considers the offer "grossly inadequate.

 Acquiring the company would give Basel, Switzerland-based Roche a leading position in gene sequencing, which could help better identify patients who might benefit from using particular drugs.